Bixal/methods/_methods/heuristic-evaluation.md

   - /heuristic-analysis/
 description: A quick way to find common, large usability problems on a website.
 category: Observation
-what: A quick way to find common, large usability problems on a website.
 why: To quickly identify common design problems that make websites hard to use without conducting more involved user research.
 timeRequired: 1–2 hours
 ---